Re-latinization of Romanian: Wallachia and Moldavia

 The spread of prefixes borrowed from other Romance languages and Latin also began in the 19th century.
 Certain prefixes were first directly inherited from Latin, but later their Latin root was also borrowed, thus "etymological doublets" appeared in Romanian.
 For instance, the prefix cu- descends from Latin con-, and the prefix stră- from extra-, but the original Latin prefixes are now widely used.

 The Roman script was introduced gradually between 1830 and 1860.
 Initially a transitional writing system was introduced which retained certain Cyrillic letters for specific Romanian sounds.
 For instance, the Romanian mid central vowel (ə) was represented by the Cyrillic letter Ъ, and the voiceless palato-alveolar fricative (ʃ) by the letter ш.
-A pure Latin writing system was introduced by law in the united Danubian Principalities in 1860.
+A pure Latin writing system was introduced by law in Wallachia in 1860 and then in 1862 in Moldavia.

+Effects

+The main change brought by the process in comparison to the Old Romanian stage is the adoption of the Latin alphabet (with some peculiarities).
+It also added a large number of loanwords from French, Italian, and Latin, representing nowadays about 20% of the entire lexis with semantic fields such as Modern World (58%), Law (35%), Emotions and Values (29%), or Clothing and Grooming (27%) being the main areas of distribution in accordance to the changes of the time (post-Ottoman legal system, global development of new technologies and so on).
+This has also created doublets such as the pair dens from French dense vs des inherited from Latin.
+The syntax of the language changed from a model imitating the Old Church Slavonic one to a French language inspired type.
+Re-latinization influenced the grammar of Romanian as well, reanimating the use of the infinitive form of verbs and increasing the use of third conjugation verbs (those ending in –e such as a vinde - "to sell" or a crede - "to believe").